SimonjShurety/dojo-blog/README.md

 - A second argument for useEffect passed into the hook.
 - Empty array = Runs once on initial render only.
 State changes won't trigger the function a second time.
-  -Add states to the dependency array to track changes and trigger a re-render.
+- Add states to the dependency array to track changes and trigger a re-render.

 #16 - Using JSON Server

 - Setup mock data on port 8000 with JSON file db.json in app root directory folder called data. npx json-server --watch data/db.json --port 8000
   \src\images\endpoints.png

 #17 - Fetching Data with useEffect

+- Use a conditional template && while waiting for data to return.